annotation/stam-tools/docs/fromxml.md

 The `stam fromxml` tool allows to map XML files with *inline annotations* to STAM.
 It will effectively *untangle* the inline annotations and produce plain text on the one hand, and stand-off STAM annotations on that plain text on the other hand.
-From STAM, you can easily carry on conversion to W3C Web Annotations.
+From STAM, you can easily carry on with conversion to W3C Web Annotations.

 The mapping is provided in an external configuration file which is passed to `stam fromxml` via the `--config` parameter.
 The basic syntax for this configuration